Original Saltwater Fly Patterns

 Tailing Striper Fly (2000)

 Like the Witch Doctor, the Tailing Striper Fly (TSF) is about as simple as it gets in saltwater fly tying.
 Literally, a silicone leg, a short narrow hackle, and small dumbbell eyes are all the material you’ll need to make one.
 As indicated by its name, the TSF is another pattern intended for sight-fishing stripers on the flats . . . where they do indeed tail like bonefish.
 Though this is not everyday feeding behavior, it is prevalent in the months of June and July throughout shrimp-rich inshore waters, such as estuaries and bays.
-Sight-casting to tailing fish (of any species) is one of the hottest thrills of outdoor sports and with the right presentation the TSF will crack the code and get you connected.
+Sight-casting to tailing fish (of any species) is one of the hottest thrills in outdoor sports.
+With the right presentation the TSF cracks the code and gets you connected.
 This is a small weighted shrimp imitation intended to be positioned on the bottom ahead of the fish and played with a very subtle retrieve – twitches, nudges, maybe a short hop . . . and nothing more.
-The strike is delicate – nothing more than a tap.
+The strike is delicate – nothing more than a quick tap.

 Modified Tailing Striper Fly (2023)